 I took my time, being very careful as this was tricky, and if I slipped I could easily slide down a relatively steep rocky drop.

-For every one metre you climbed, you would loose 20cm.
-On the near vertical slope, your legs sank into that warmed sand, while loose rocks fell around you, as the sun glared on hard.
+For every one metre you climbed, you would lose 20cm.
+On the near-vertical slope, your legs sank into that warmed sand, while loose rocks fell around you, as the sun glared on hard.

-Meeting a few other people who tried climbing it, around twenty in all, half said they made it no problem, the other half said they gave up because it got to difficult.
+Meeting a few other people who tried climbing it, around twenty in all, half said they made it no problem, the other half said they gave up because it got too difficult.

 Having reached halfway up by this point, I again realised about the time and decided to come back down.
 It would take around 1.5 hours to climb it in all, and I didn’t have that.

-Upon reaching the bottom however, that niggling feeling off wanting to complete the climb set in, and upon getting some encouragement from some people who had just come back down (although they did look like very fit people to be fair to myself), I thought fuck it, lets do this.
+Upon reaching the bottom, however, that niggling feeling of wanting to complete the climb set in, and upon getting some encouragement from some people who had just come back down (although they did look like very fit people to be fair to me), I thought fuck it, let’s do this.